The Ultimate Guide to Maternity

 Contractual maternity pay is a financial amount given to those on maternity leave; it's often higher than the legal minimum amount.
 It's also known as 'enhanced maternity pay' or 'occupational maternity pay'.

-Employers may choose to offer more generous maternity benefits alongside this payment.
+Employers may choose to offer more generous maternity benefits alongside SMP.
 Contractual maternity pay helps employees going through financial hardships; and can encourage employees to return to work after their maternity leave ends.

-However, if an employee decides not to work again, they'll need to repay the full amount that goes beyond the statutory minimum.
-(You can decide whether it's in small installments or as a lump sum – whatever’s agreed to in their contracts).
+However, if an employee decides not to return to work again, provided it is set out in their contract, they'll need to repay the full amount that goes beyond the statutory minimum.
+(You can decide whether it's in small instalments or as a lump sum – whatever’s agreed to in their contracts).

 Maternity Allowance

-Maternity allowance (MA) is a financial benefit available to those who are self-employed.
-Part-time workers can apply for Maternity Allowance if they qualify for SMP.
+Maternity allowance (MA) is a financial benefit that might be available to those who do notqualify for SMP.

 Those who are eligible to claim maternity allowance (whichever is lower) will receive :